USAFA-ECE/ece281-book/_sources/ICE/ICE2.md

 6. Verify that the waveforms show your design is working correctly (inputs and outputs should match truth table)

+#### Optional

-7. Try changing the outputs to different colors by right clicking on the signals and selecting **Signal Color**.
+- Try changing the outputs to different colors by right clicking on the signals and selecting **Signal Color**.
-8. Rename signals to show what they correspond to (e.g., A) and define virtual busses for your inputs and outputs as shown in the figure below.
+- Rename signals to show what they correspond to (e.g., A) and define virtual busses for your inputs and outputs as shown in the figure below.
 To define a virtual bus, simply highlight multiple signals and right click.
 Then, select "**Virtual Bus**" and name it as